nlahlborg/Batch-Renamer/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-### Updating the standalone installer
+### Updating the standalone installer (Windows)
-If you made changes to the python code, you can re-build the installer and stand-alone app by running publish_batch_renamer.bat from the command line (requires conda package manager).
+If you made changes to the python code, you can re-build the installer and stand-alone app by running publish_batch_renamer_[your-environment-manager].bat from the command line.
 This will use pyinstaller to bundle the application and dependancies, and zip them into a self-extracting installer that will install them to a specified folder.